microsoft/Uganda-Tanzania-Building-Footprints/README.md

 Introduction
 -------------------
-This dataset contains 17,943,078 computer generated building footprints in Tanzania and Uganda.
+This dataset contains 17,943,078 computer generated building footprints in Uganda and Tanzania.
 This data is freely available for download and use.

 License
 -------------------